Lykins, Kansas City: Founding, development, and decline

-The Hardesty Federal Complex is a decommissioned military site at the corner of Independence and Hardesty, a sprawling 18 acre quartermaster depot built to support the U.S. Army during World War II.
+From 1919-1920, the National Cloak & Suit Company constructed a mail order warehouse at the corner of Hardesty and Independence Avenues, across Hardesty from the former Forest Park.
+During World War II, the US military bought it and expanded it to become the Hardesty Federal Complex, a sprawling 18 acre quartermaster depot.
 From its establishment in 1942 until the primary military mission concluded in 1960, its mission included storing petroleum products, dry-cleaning supplies, and chemically treating clothing with substances like mustard gas countermeasures.
 It housed the Army Effects Bureau, a national center for receiving and processing the personal property of soldiers killed in action.
 These decades of industrial-level activity, including leaks from underground storage tanks and spills of cleaning solvents, resulted in significant soil and groundwater contamination.
 The primary contaminants were volatile organic compounds (VOCs), specifically trichloroethylene (TCE), and petroleum hydrocarbons, which created an environmental hazard that required a multi-decade cleanup effort overseen by federal and state agencies.

 The neighborhood's trajectory shifted dramatically in the mid-20th century.
 Following the 1954 Supreme Court decision in Brown v.
 Board of Education, many white families left the neighborhood in a phenomenon called white flight.
 The decline was severely exacerbated by federal redlining policies pioneered locally by developer J. C. Nichols, which designated the racially diverse Lykins neighborhood as "hazardous" for investment, and by physical fragmentation from the construction of Interstate 70 in Missouri and U.S. Route 71.
 These factors led to decades of disinvestment and property decline.
 In 2021, KCUR reported "As of June 25, 49 properties classified as a dangerous building are in Lykins — it's the ZIP code with the third highest number of dangerous buildings in Kansas City."
 LNA stated that "prior to 2021, there had not been a new house built in Lykins in 25 years".
 Jackson County's COMBAT program identified Lykins Square Park as a center of violent crime, and initiated trash cleanup events there to engage community involvement about crime, which was undertaken in 2018 by LNA.